lihuix/CCL-HD/README.md

 ## Configuration

-There is a configuration file "config/config.yaml", where one can edit both the training and test options.# CC-HCL This is the relevant code for my thesis.
+There is a configuration file "config/config.yaml", where one can edit both the training and test options.# CCL-HD This is the relevant code for my thesis.
 # CCL-HD